jdi na vlastní test/obsah stránky

 malware that requires manual user intervention to spread between systems

-to determine which Layer 3 protocol should be used to encapsulate the datato identify which switch ports should receive or forward the segmentto enable a receiving host to forward the data to the appropriate applicationto indicate the correct router interface that should be used to forward a segmentto allow the receiving host to assemble the packet in the proper order
+to allow the receiving host to assemble the packet in the proper orderto identify which switch ports should receive or forward the segmentto enable a receiving host to forward the data to the appropriate applicationto determine which Layer 3 protocol should be used to encapsulate the datato indicate the correct router interface that should be used to forward a segment

 to identify which switch ports should receive or forward the segment